Library Media Center

 - Accelerated Reader books in the DCC elementary library will have the AR level/points and quiz number located on the inside cover of each AR book.

 - The Parent’s Guide to Accelerated Reader is a helpful guide that should answer many questions that may arise.
-There is a link to the guide listed below.
+There is a link to the guide listed above.

 Finally, gifts to the elementary library, both memorials and celebrations, are sincerely welcomed, and may be made by contacting the library facilitator, at the following address: